chpc-tech-eval/scc/tutorial1/AzureREADME.md

 >If your team does not have a *Virtual Network* or *Security Group* already configured, simply create one at this stage which can be related to all future creations under the same project.

 ## Verify that your Instance was Successfully Deployed and Launched
 Congratulations!
-Once your VM instance has completed it's building, block device mapping and deployment phase, and if your *Status* indicates Running, then you have successfully launched your very first Azure instance.
+Once your VM instance has completed it's deployment phase, and if your *Status* indicates Running, then you have successfully launched your very first Azure instance.

 <img alt="Headnode Status." src="./resources/headnode_status.png"/>

 ## Troubleshooting
+> [!CAUTION]
+> The following section is strictly for debugging and troubleshooting purposes.
+You **MUST** discuss your circumstances with an instructor before proceeding with this section.

+* Deleting Instances
+When all else fails and you would like to reattempt the creation of your nodes from a clean start, Select the VM you want to remove and click `Delete` at the top

+INSERT PIC 1

+* Deleting Disks and Dissociating Public IP
+By default, your VM's storage and Public IP address have been configured to linger even after deleting.
+However, If you would like to remove these whilst in the process of deleting the VM, simply check the required boxes before confirming the deletion of your Instance.

+INSERT PIC 2